 1-Arrogant:

 Toxic leaders are very boastful and arrogant.
 They think they are always right and expect others to always take their word for it.
-They do not help others and hate when someone else dares to correct them, especially when it is a subordinate.
+They do not help others and hate when someone else dares to correct them, especially when they are subordinates.

 2-Oppositional Behavior: